-- Page 9 and continuing pages regarding the Attendance Policy - Page 18 and continuing pages regarding the Discipline Policy - Page 25 regarding the Limerick Township Police Involvement and Level III Offenses - Page 27 regarding Uniform Guidelines: Your instructional area will require a dress code or uniform that must be worn throughout the school year.
+- Page 9 and continuing pages regarding the Attendance Policy - Page 18 and continuing pages regarding the Discipline Policy - Page 25 regarding the Limerick Township Police Involvement and Level III Offenses - Page 27 regarding Uniform Guidelines: Your instructional area will require a dress code or uniform that must be worn throughout the school year. - All areas in relation to the WMCTC Health and Safety Plan of 2020-2021

-With my signature below, I affirm that I have and its policies.
-I agree to comply with the p e read and understand the WMCTC Student Handbook policies and will abide by them.
+With my signature below, I affirm that I have read and understand the WMCTC Student Handbook and its policies.
+I agree to comply with the policies and will abide by them.

 Student Name (Please Print)

-Student Signature Date
+Student Signature

+Date

 Parent/Guardian Signature